SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 	.. py:method:: setAutoWaitTimeout(seconds)

-		Set the maximum waiting time for all subsequent find operations.
+		Set the maximum waiting time for all subsequent find operations in that Region.

 		:param seconds: a number, which can have a fraction.
 The internal granularity is milliseconds.

-		This method enables all find operations to wait for the given pattern to appear until the specified amount of time has elapsed.
-The default is 3.0 seconds.
-This method is intended for users to override this default setting.
-As such it lets :py:meth:`Region.find` work like :py:meth:`Region.wait`, without being able to set an individual timeout value for a specific find operation.
+		All subsequent find ops will be run with the given timeout instead of the current value of :py:attr:`Settings.AutoWaitTimeout`.

 	.. py:method:: getAutoWaitTimeout()

-		Get the current value of the maximum waiting time for	find operations.
+		Get the current value of the maximum waiting time for find op in this region.

 		:return: timeout in seconds